theNizo/installMicroG/README.md

 ## Known Problems

-### Nothing happens when I click on "System grants signature spoofing permission"
+### Nothing happens when I click on "System grants Signature Spoofing permission"
-Normally, when you click on "System grants signature spoofing permission" in Self-Check under "Signature spoofing support", you should get a Dialog where you need to allow the app to use that.
+Normally, when you click on "System grants Signature Spoofing permission" in Self-Check under "Signature Spoofing support", you should get a Dialog where you need to allow the app to use that.
 I installed my ROM a couple of times and every time I got no dialog.
 But according to microG settings, everything has the correct signature.
 So everything's fine.

-EDIT: I didn't know that my ROM had an option to enable signature spoofing.
+EDIT: I didn't know that my ROM had an option to enable Signature Spoofing.
 I flashed NanoDroid, which gives any app Signature Spoofing that wants it, that's why this scenario happened.

 ### My SmartWatch can't finish setup
 Yes, and **I** don't know how to fix it.
 I don't own a smartwatch.